-- Consider the development team as a factor.
-This means not treating the developers as individuals but as a team, and focusing on their communication and interactions as they are essential for software development. - Adopt the human effort as a factor to investigate the effectiveness of iteration lengths studied for typical business hours. - Develop easier ways to input parameters, that utilize strict conventions, enabling users to make intuitive decisions.
-We are considering a questionnaire style method since it is known to represent the user's understanding of ideas in a unified process.
+As a future work for improving our model, we will consider the development team as a factor.
+This means not treating the developers as individuals but as a team, and focusing on their communication and interactions as they are essential for software development.
+Moreover, we will adopt the human effort as a factor to investigate the effectiveness of iteration lengths studied for typical business hours.
+In addition, we will develop easier ways to input parameters, which utilize strict conventions, enabling users to make intuitive decisions; we are considering a questionnaire style method.